DHTMLX/docs-suite/docs/themes/change_base_themes.md

 ---
 sidebar_label: Changing Suite themes
 title: JavaScript Helpers - Changing Suite themes
 description: You can explore how to change DHTMLX Suite themes in the documentation of the DHTMLX JavaScript UI library.
-Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite.
 ---

 # Changing Suite themes